ceph/ceph/doc/cephfs/troubleshooting.rst

 This is an area of ongoing work to improve the behavior.
 Kernels will soon be reliably issuing error codes to in-progress IO, although your application(s) may not deal with them well.
-In the longer-term, we hope to allow reconnect and reclaim of data in cases where it won't violate POSIX semantics (generally, data which hasn't been accessed or modified by other clients).
+In the longer-term, we hope to allow reconnect and reclaim of data in cases where it will not violate POSIX semantics (generally, data which has not been accessed or modified by other clients).

 Mounting
 ========